 Bankruptcy is a federal process, which means you file in a federal court.
 Virginia has two federal districts – Eastern Western Districts.
 There are four to seven courthouses in each Virginia district.
 Most people file in the jurisdiction where you reside; if you live in any part of northern Virginia, you will usually file in the Alexandria Division of the Eastern District of Virginia.
 There are other ways to determine where you can file, such as where your largest asset is located.
 However, it is usually easiest to file in the jurisdiction you reside.

 Most of our bankruptcy clients never go the bankruptcy courthouse; most cases only have one mandatory appearance at the Meeting of Creditors (or 341 hearing).
-In Alexandria, this hearing is in an office building in Old Town Alexandria.
-You must bring your Driver’s License and Social Security Card with you so that the Trustee can verify your identity.
+Here is Virginia, the meeting is held on video via Zoom.
+Prior to the meeting we send your Driver’s License and Social Security Card with you so that the Trustee can verify your identity during the video call.
 Other questions you will be asked are about your petition, including your debts and assets.
 This is usually a hearing that takes three to five minutes for your questions.

 Zip Codes in Manassas, Virginia: 20108, 20109, 20110, 20111, 20112, 20113